pcm720/nhddl/README.md

 Configuration file is loaded from one of the following paths:
 - `<NHDDL launch directory>/nhddl.yaml` (__might be case-sensitive__ depending on device)
-- `mmceX:/nhddl/nhddl.yaml` (MMCE devices, if MMCE mode is enabled)
+- `mmceX:/nhddl/nhddl.yaml` (MMCE devices, will work even if MMCE mode is _not_ enabled unless MX4SIO mode is set)
 - `massX:/nhddl/nhddl.yaml` (BDM devices, if any of BDM modes are enabled)
 - `hdd0:/<OPL partition>/neutrino/neutrino.elf` (APA device, if HDL mode is enabled)
   `OPL partition` must be one of the following, in order of priority: `+OPL`, `OPL` or `__common`